-NOTE: If the included transducer will not work for your application, you may exchange it, NEW and UNASSEMBLED, with mounting hardware included, for a transducer appropriate for your application - often at very little or no charge, depending on the transducer.
-Call the Humminbird® Customer Resource Center (1-800-633-1468) for details and pricing, or visit www.humminbird.com, Product Support/Transducer Exchange for more information.
+NOTE: If the included transducer will not work for your application, you may exchange it, NEW and UNASSEMBLED, with mounting hardware included, for a transducer appropriate for your application - often at very little or no charge depending on the transducer.
+Call the Humminbird® Customer Resource Center (1-800-633-1468) for details and pricing, or visit www.humminbird.com,Product Support/Transducer Exchange for more information.

 NOTE: Due to the wide variety of hulls, only general instructions are presented in this installation guide.
 Each boat hull represents a unique set of requirements that should be evaluated prior to installation.
-In addition to the parts supplied, you will need a hand drill with various bits, a socket wrench (7/16" or 5/16", depending on transducer type), a Phillips head screwdriver, and marine-grade silicone sealant.
+In addition to the parts supplied, you will need a hand drill with various bits, a socket wrench (5/16" or 8 mm) a Phillips head screwdriver, and marinegrade silicone sealant.